melindil/FTSE/README.md

 # FTSE
-Fallout Tactics Scripting Engine (0.21a, July 5, 2018)
+Fallout Tactics Scripting Engine (0.45a, August 30, 2019)

 This mod enhances the game Fallout Tactics, adding the following capabilities: